nileshkumaryadav1/techfest/README.md

 ## 💡 Built For

-> This platform was built to streamline the management of our **College Annual Technical Fest** and **Tech Workshops**, aiming to provide an engaging and organized digital experience to students, organizers, and guests.
+> This platform was created to streamline **CentreFest**, the **annual technical + cultural fest**, offering a seamless digital experience for students, organizers, and guests.

 ---